moorepants/eme150a/content/pages/materials/plan-03.rst

 - Probabilities are the area under the Gaussian probaility density curve and are found by integration.
 - The book provides a table of probabilities for a nominal Gaussian curve.

+Selection of Design Factor

+- subjective
+- follow industry standards and codes

+Depends on:

+- degree of uncertainty about loading
+- degreee of uncertainty about material strength and structure
+- consequences of failure > human safety, economics
+- cost of providing a high factor of safety

+Boils down to the probability of failure.

 Standards/Codes 9:45
 ====================